Get a demo

 3. Assume breach (don’t expect your safety measures to be sufficient—have measures in place that can work as a catch-all in case safety measures fail)

-In an attempt to reach optimal safety, many companies use what is known as an ‘access management service’ to control their access points.
-Some of the most famous examples of these access management services include Microsoft Azure Ad, LastPass Enterprise, PingID SSO, and Okta/Auth0.
+Many companies use an ‘access management service’ to control their access points in an attempt to achieve optimal safety.
+Some of the most common examples of these access and identity management services include Microsoft EntraIDLastPass EnterprisePingID SSO, and Okta/Auth0.

 The Weak Link in